wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/clean-data-power-bi/includes/6-profile-data.md

 **Column distribution** shows you the distribution of the data within the column and the counts of distinct and unique values, both of which can tell you details about the data counts.
-Distinct values are all values in a column, including duplicates and null values, while unique values do not include duplicates or nulls.
+Distinct values are all the different values in a column, including duplicates and null values, while unique values do not include duplicates or nulls.
 Therefore, **distinct** in this table tells you the total count of how many values are present, while **unique** tells you how many of